Sue Verizon in small claims court

 Yes, you can sue Verizon for false advertising in small claims court.

-In this thread, an unsatisfied Verizon customer was charged more for a promotion the company offered to them.
-The extra charge caused an overdraft in their account, and almost $400 in overcharging.
-In response to the customer’s claim, an attorney suggests that the customer can go to small claims court with their claim.
+In this thread, an unsatisfied Verizon customer describes how they were charged more for a promotion the company offered to them.
+The extra charge caused an overdraft in their account and almost $400 in overcharging.
+In response to the customer’s claim, an attorney suggests that the customer goes to a small claims court with their claim.

-Pennsylvania Attorney General Josh Shapiro filed a lawsuit against Verizon for false advertising when he learned that the company offered a deal that offered customers a free Amazon Echo and a one-year Amazon Prime membership with a two-year internet contract, yet customers didn’t get the Echo and Prime
+Pennsylvania Attorney General Josh Shapiro filed a lawsuit against Verizon for false advertising when he learned that the company offered a deal that offered customers a free Amazon Echo and a one-year Amazon Prime membership with a two-year internet contract, yet customers didn’t get what they were promised.

 Can I sue Verizon Wireless for overcharging me?